Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Related Works

 \subsection{Goal-conditioned Reinforcement Learning}

 In contrast to conventional RL approaches that rely solely on states or observations to learn policies, Goal-conditioned reinforcement learning (GCRL) \cite{ijcai22-gcrl} tackles complex RL problems by training an agent to make decisions based on diverse goals in addition to environmental cues.
-For example, GCRL has been widely introduced into interactive recommender systems \cite{nips19-irs-rl,wsdm2020-irs-rl,sigir20-graph-irl} and conversational recommender systems \cite{sigir21-unicorn,www22-crs,www23-crs-user,recsys23-mm-crs} due to its advantage of considering users' long-term feedback and capture users' dynamic preferences for generating accurate recommendations over time.
+For example, GCRL has been widely introduced into interactive recommender systems \cite{nips19-irs-rl,wsdm2020-irs-rl,sigir20-graph-irl,tois-rec} and conversational recommender systems \cite{sigir21-unicorn,www22-crs,www23-crs-user,recsys23-mm-crs,wsdm-convrec,tois-recconv} due to its advantage of considering users' long-term feedback and capture users' dynamic preferences for generating accurate recommendations over time. \citet{tois-rec} combine offline RL with causal inference to mitigate filter bubbles by learning a causal user model for interest and overexposure, using counterfactual satisfaction for RL policy planning, and evaluating policies by cumulative user satisfaction in real settings. \citet{tois-recconv} introduce a meta-reinforcement learning framework for conversational recommender systems, employs a dynamic, personalized knowledge graph and model-based learning to adapt recommendations based on user interactions and feedback.
 The objectives of these approaches typically are to learn an effective policy for determining the recommended items.
-However, it casts a new challenge on applying GCRL on GITS, since it not only requires to consider some prerequisite dependencies \cite{acl17-prerequisite,aaai18-prerequisite} that adds an additional layer of complexity for recommendation but also poses difficulties on user simulation that involve cognitive diagnosis \cite{aaai20-cdm} for assessing the user's knowledge state.
+However, it casts a new challenge on applying GCRL on GITS, since it not only requires to consider some prerequisite dependencies \cite{acl17-prerequisite,aaai18-prerequisite} that adds an additional layer of complexity for recommendation but also poses difficulties on user simulation that involve cognitive diagnosis \cite{aaai20-cdm,tois-tracing} for assessing the user's knowledge state.